 In summary – Bangkok to Pakse

-It’s a much easier trip today – just book the overnight bus here – its much less hassle.
+It’s a much easier trip today – just book the overnight bus here – it’s much less hassle.
 But we hope that by including the details of the train it gives you a different and more comfortable option to travel to Pakse from Bangkok.
-We’re here in Pakse because we’re heading to the Bolaven Plateau (awesome), down to Laos’ 4000 Islands (chilled out) and then eventually up to the Gibbon Experience at Huay Xai.
+We’re here in Pakse because we’re heading to the Bolaven Plateau (awesome), down to Laos’ 4000 Islands (chilled out), and then eventually up to the Gibbon Experience at Huay Xai.
+If you’re looking for more places to visit before you leave Bangkok, then check out Bangkok’s hidden gems – all about offbeat Bangkok, here.